sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

    <img src="images/A3.png">

-## Exercise 1: Configure Octopus server
+## Exercise 1: Configure Deployment Target in Octopus

-In this exercise, we will create **deployment environment** in Octopus server.
-Since we are deploying the application to Azure App Service, we will link the environment to Azure using **Management Certificate**.
+In this exercise, we will create **deployment environment** in Octopus server and link it to Azure using **Management Certificate**.

+Octopus authenticates with Azure using the Management Certificate.

-1. Login to Octopus server using DNS name from your browser.
-Use the below credentials to login.
+1. Login to Octopus server using DNS name and credentials as below:

    - **Username**: admin
    - **Password**: P2ssw0rd@123